Category: Nutritional Supplement Guides

 Specific Side Effects and Risks

-While milk thistle is generally considered safe when used appropriately, there are specific side effects and risks associated with its use, particularly in individuals with colon cancer:
+While silicon implants are generally considered safe, there are specific side effects and risks associated with their use, particularly in individuals with or at risk for breast cancer:

 Summary Table of Risks